Improving embedded-graphics' draw performance

 }

 That wasn’t so bad for a feature like this.
-In fact, we didn’t need to touch embedded-graphics at all, which is surprising and awesome!
+In fact, we didn’t need to touch embedded-graphics

 The ToDo

-• Benchmarking - I can see some improvements in my application’s binary size, and in runtime performance.
+for our colors.
+I don’t need that now, so I’ll stop here. - Benchmarking - I can see some improvements in my application’s binary size, and in runtime performance.
 How much?
 I need to measure it some day.

 Conclusions